-Although we are dental implant specialists at Advanced Smile and Dental Arts, we firmly believe that a tooth worth saving should be saved.
-As our in-house board-certified oral and maxillofacial surgeon likes to say, "I have extracted teeth in people in their 80's, 90's and even a 100...No dental implant will ever give you that long".
+Although we like dental implants at Advanced Smile and Dental Arts, we firmly believe that a tooth worth saving should be saved.
+As one of our referral doctors, a board-certified oral and maxillofacial surgeon likes to say, "I have extracted teeth in people in their 80's, 90's and even a 100...No dental implant will ever give you that long".
 As great as dental implants are, they still do not compare to a natural tooth root worth saving.

 It will be our pleasure to try to give you the best advice we can about saving your tooth!

 For more information, you can click below on "Endodontics" (left), then on the video "Root canal procedure" (the Post and Core stuff is a bit too technical, but you can certainly watch it!).
 Enjoy!